Mike Di Meglio

-Mike Di Meglio (born 17 January 1988) is a French Grand Prix motorcycle road racer and three-time world champion claiming the 2008 125cc title, as well as winning the 2022 & 2017-2018 FIM Endurance World Championship.
-Since the 2018-2019 FIM EWC season, Di Meglio has raced for F.C.C.
+Mickaël Di Meglio (born 17 January 1988) is a French Grand Prix motorcycle road racer and three-time world champion claiming the 2008 125cc title, as well as winning the 2022 & 2017-2018 FIM Endurance World Championship.
+Since the 2018–19 FIM EWC season, Di Meglio has raced for F.C.C.
 TSR Honda France.
 From 2019 on, he also competes in the MotoE World Cup aboard an Energica Ego Corsa.
 He twice won the 24 Hours of Le Mans endurance race in 2017 on Yamaha and in 2020 on the Honda CBR.
 He also twice won the Bol d'Or 24-hour motorcycle endurance race on Circuit Paul Ricard.
 In 2017 Yamaha and 2018 Honda.

 Di Meglio first came to the attention of the Fédération Française de Motocyclisme (French Motorcycle Federation) 2002 Prix de l'Avenir.
 He also took a trial with the Liegois team in Carole, with whom he took part in a Spanish Championship race.
 Later he raced at world championship level between 2003 and 2015.